Ready to start using Facebook ads to acquire more customers?

-As I sit down for the afternoon, I’ve blocked off a few hours for Facebook ad copywriting.
 As an agency, we’re fortunate to run and test quite a few Facebook ads every week.
 This means lots of copywriting opportunities and the need for fresh inspiration.

 “Brevity is the soul of wit.” — Shakespeare

 “A word after a word after a word is power.” —Margaret Atwood

 “It ain’t whatcha write, it’s the way atcha write it.” — Jack Kerouac

 “The greatest part of a writer’s time is spent in reading, in order to write; a man will turn over half a library to make one book.” —Samuel Johnson

 No matter your writing muse, communicating your message in a compelling way with a limited number of characters ideal for social media is hard.
 It’s an opportunity to challenge yourself, your creativity and your vocabulary.
 It’s also an opportunity to increase reach, leads, and revenue for your business.